-Two way radios safeguard against those risks as many provinces and territories across Canada have exempted two way radios from these laws, which you will see below.
+Two-way radios safeguard against those risks as many provinces and territories across Canada have exempted two-way radios from these laws.

-Additionally, Nova Communications also offers mobile radios (which are mounted to the inside of a vehicle) as well as other safer alternatives for communicating on the road, including Bluetooth headsets and speaker mics.
+Additionally, ROCK Networks also offers mobile radios (which are mounted to the inside of a vehicle) as well as other safer alternatives for communicating on the road, including Bluetooth headsets and speaker mics.